-- Test Cost: One dollar (\$1) per registrant at the district conference is paid to the state to help defray online test costs. - Administrative Cost: Two hundred dollars (\$200) per district is paid to assist with administrative costs such as officer team adviser and officers - Online Registration Cost: One dollar (\$1.40) per registrant for district online registration expense, unless incurred by district budget - Competition Submission Cost: The district will be invoiced for either DLG JudgePro (\$100) or \$30 for use of Colorado FBLA's online submission form - Recognition Item Cost: At-cost for recognition items (e.g. medals or pins) ordered for district competitors - Mileage Reimbursement: For chapter visits completed by the State Officer in the district (state pays up front, District reimburses at the end of the year at \$0.30 a mile).
+- Test Cost: One dollar and fifty cents (\$1.50) per registrant at the district conference is paid to the state to help defray online test costs. - Administrative Cost: Two hundred dollars (\$200) per district is paid to assist with administrative costs such as officer team adviser and officers - Online Registration Cost: One dollar and twenty-five cents (\$1.25) per registrant for district online registration expense, unless incurred by district budget - Competition Submission Cost: The district will be invoiced for either Blue Panda (\$150) or \$75 for use of Colorado FBLA's online submission form - Recognition Item Cost: At-cost for recognition items (e.g. medals or pins) ordered for district competitors - Mileage Reimbursement: For chapter visits completed by the State Officer in the district (state pays up front, District reimburses at the end of the year at \$0.30 a mile).